-If you find yourself hungry often and stopping to get fast food or picking up food at the grocery store, then keep food in your car.
+If you find yourself hungry often and giving into the temptation to get fast food or impulse buying at the supermarket, then keep some snacks in your car.

 Something like a granola bar or trail mix can be really good to satisfy your hunger and will help to keep you feeling fuller for a longer time.

 When you can snack in your car, you don’t have to stop to get fast food, thus saving you money.

 Loads of people are put off by a little scratch on their furniture.